triton-inference-server/server/docs/model_configuration.rst

   a model configuration file because the inference server can derive all the required settings automatically.

-* Some :ref:`TensorFlow SavedModel <section-tensorflow-models>` models
+* :ref:`TensorFlow SavedModel <section-tensorflow-models>` models do
-  do not require a model configuration file.
-The models must specify all inputs and outputs as fixed-size tensors (with an optional initial batch dimension) for the model configuration to be generated automatically.
-The easiest way to determine if a particular SavedModel is supported is to try it with the server and check the console log and :ref:`Status API <section-api-status>` to determine if the model loaded successfully.
+  not require a model configuration file because the inference server can derive all the required settings automatically.

 * :ref:`ONNX Runtime ONNX <section-onnx-models>` models do not require a model configuration file because the inference server can derive